VaradSinghal/Vaani/README.md

 # Vaani 🎙️

 Vaani is a production-ready, ultra-low latency multilingual voice agent platform.
-It transforms standard AI interactions into stateful, context-aware productivity sessions through a custom "Intelligence Layer" that combines RAG-less knowledge retrieval, multi-turn conversational memory, and intelligent document parsing.
+It transforms standard AI interactions into stateful, context-aware productivity sessions through a custom "Intelligence Layer" that combines RAG-less knowledge retrieval, multi-turn conversational memory, and **natural document discovery** (no IDs required, just use document titles).

 ---